8 DAYS/7 NIGHTS/UP TO 16 GUESTSALNWICK, LINCOLN, DURHAM, YORK, WHITBY, CHATSWORTH, CAMBRIDGE • UP TO 16 GUESTS

 We say farewell to the picturesque Peak District and journey onwards to the historic town of Lincoln and visit the Lincoln Cathedral and Castle.
 Pay close attention as your Tour Leader guides you through the town and make the most of free time afterwards.
 Accommodation: (White Hart Hotel)(B)

-Admire the beautiful 'Backs' of Cambridge University, spotting world-famous buildings such as The Wren Library and the Bridge of Sighs, as we drift along the River Cam on a traditional punt (boat).
+Admire the beautiful 'Backs' of Cambridge University, spotting world-famous buildings such as The Wren Library and the Bridge of Sighs.
 Your afternoon in the city is all yours until we meet again for our final evening dinner.
 Step inside colleges and chapels, museums and galleries.
 Accommodation: (Anstey Hall Hotel) (B, D)

 There’s time for one more behind-the-scenes tour so we delve into England’s sporting heritage at Newmarket National Stud.
 At this working thoroughbred stud farm we may see stallions in the paddocks and, occasionally, foals in the nursery.
 We’ll see in the end of our tour in London, where we say farewell..
 (B)